mrzool/cv-boilerplate/README.md

 ### Note for Windows users

 Although I didn't test it, you can probably use this on Windows, too.
-Both [Pandoc](http://pandoc.org/installing.html) and LaTeX can be installed on Windows (I recommend [MiKTeX](http://miktex.org/) for that) and you should be able to run makefiles on Windows through [Cygwin](https://www.cygwin.com/).
+Both [Pandoc](http://pandoc.org/installing.html) and LaTeX can be installed on Windows and you should be able to run makefiles on Windows through [Cygwin](https://www.cygwin.com/).
 If that's too much hassle, this command should do the trick in Powershell:

     pandoc details.yml -o output.pdf --template=template.tex --pdf-engine=xelatex